aoloe/php-senape/README.md

 - administrate the comments from the page itself
 - create a converter enabling to export/backup the comments or switch storage engine (by site(s))
 - implement the storage as a plugin reacting to events (and let people add their own storage engines)
+- only allow linking to images and downloadable files. but the administrator could pull them in a local storage for long term archiving.